Raised beach: Related coastal geography

 Uplift can also be registered through tidal notch sequences.
-Notches are often portrayed as lying at sea level; however notch types actually form a continuum from wave notches formed in quiet conditions at sea level to surf notches formed in more turbulent conditions and as much as 2 m above sea level.
-As stated above, there was at least one higher sea level during the Holocene, so that some notches may not contain a tectonic component in their formation.
+Notches are often portrayed as lying at sea level; however, notch types form a continuum from wave notches formed in quiet conditions at sea level to surf notches formed in more turbulent conditions and as much as 2 m above sea level.
+As stated above, there was at least one higher sea level during the Holocene, so some notches may not contain a tectonic component in their formation.